Man Utd signed Ronaldo in my back garden! – Lineker

 England legend Gary Lineker claims that Manchester United executive vice-chairman Ed Woodward signed Cristiano Ronaldo while in his back garden.

-One of the headline moves of the summer saw Ronaldo switch Juventus for Old Trafford, sealing a return to the Red Devils over a decade after he originally left for Real Marid.
+One of the headline moves of the summer saw Ronaldo switch Juventus for Old Trafford, sealing a return to the Red Devils over a decade after he originally left for Real Madrid.

 Now, Lineker has revealed that at least part of the negotiations were carried out by Woodward from the former Tottenham striker's back garden.